Raz18/http_server_task/README.md

 A backend task executor.

-A custom HTTP server creation template.
+A custom HTTP server creation class template.

 **The system supports:**